-The student shall not return to physical activity (including athletics, physical education class and recess) until he/she has been symptom-free for not less than twenty-four (24) hours, and has been evaluated and received written authorization from a licensed physician.
-In accordance with commissioner's regulations, the school district's medical director will give final clearance on a return to activity for extra-class athletics.
-All such authorizations shall be kept on file in the student's permanent health record.
+The student will not return to physical activity (including athletics, physical education class, and recess) until he or she has been symptom-free for at least 24 hours, and has been evaluated and received written authorization from a licensed physician.
+In accordance with Commissioner's regulations, the District's Medical Director will give final clearance on a return to activity for extra-class athletics.
+All authorizations will be kept on file in the student's permanent health record.
 The standards for return to athletic activity will also apply to injuries that occur outside of school.
 School staff should be aware that students may exhibit concussion symptoms caused by injuries from outside activities and that these visible symptoms also indicate a removal from play.

-The district shall follow any directives issued by the student's treating physician with regard to limitations and restrictions on school and athletic activities for the student.
-The district's medical director may also formulate a standard protocol for treatment of students with concussions during the school day.
+The District will follow any directives issued by the student's treating physician with regard to limitations and restrictions on school and athletic activities for the student.
+The District's Medical Director may also formulate a standard protocol for treatment of students with concussions during the school day.

-In accordance with NYSED guidelines, this policy shall be reviewed periodically and updated as necessary in accordance with New York State Education Department guidelines.
-The superintendent, in consultation with the district's medical director and other appropriate staff, may develop regulations and protocols for strategies to prevent concussions, the identification of concussions, and procedures for removal from and return to activities or academics.
+In accordance with NYSED guidelines, this policy will be reviewed periodically and updated as necessary in accordance with NYSED guidelines.
+The Superintendent, in consultation with the District's Medical Director and other appropriate staff, may develop regulations and protocols for strategies to prevent concussions, the identification of concussions, and procedures for removal from and return to activities or academics.

-Education Law Sections 207; 305(42) and 2854 8 NYCRR 135.4 and 136.5 Guidelines for Concussion Management in the School Setting, SED Guidance Document, June 2012
+Education Law § 305(42) 8 NYCRR §§ 135.4 and 136.5 Guidelines for Concussion Management in the School Setting, NYSED Guidance Document, June 2012